Mission at SCPC

 Thanks to Sharon Ambrose, and Phil Spangler who coordinated the countless details for the project and Mike Ozaki who led up the mission team.

-The Angel Tree and accompanying boxes of angels will be on the bridge starting Friday, November 18.
-The Mission Ministry Unit of SCPC has collected “wish lists” from several local agencies including, Youth Service Bureau, Centre County Women’s Resource Center, Park Forest Preschool, Windy Hill, Centre Volunteers in Medicine, and many others.
+The Angel Tree and accompanying boxes of angels will be on the bridge arrives in mid-November.
+Each year the Mission Ministry Unit of SCPC collects “wish lists” from several local agencies including, Youth Service Bureau, Centre County Women’s Resource Center, Park Forest Preschool, Windy Hill, Centre Volunteers in Medicine, and many others.

 The Angel Tree has been a wonderful mission effort from our church family to the local community for many years.
 Please join us and help support our neighbors during this advent season.